LibertyDSNP/spec/pages/Announcements/Types/Reaction.md

 ### signature

-- MUST be an [Announcement Signature](/Announcements/Signatures) over the all fields except the signature field.
+- MUST be an [Announcement Signature](/Announcements/Signatures) over the all fields except the signature field

 ## Non-Normative